 The Xbox Series X features 12 TFLOPS of power and up to eight times more graphical performance than the Xbox One and twice as much as the Xbox One X. Xbox Series X has 16GB of GDDR6 RAM.
 The Xbox One X uses 12GB of GDDR5 RAM, and even a small boost to this would likely be sufficient for future games.
 We also know it supports features like a variable refresh rate, Variable Rate Shading technology, and a low-latency mode so you can get better responses out of your games.

 There’s a less expensive console in Microsoft’s lineup, though: Xbox Series S. At $299, the console isn’t nearly as powerful as its more expensive sibling, targeting 1440p gaming rather than 4K.
 Still, it offers the same functionality as the Series X minus a disc drive and some horsepower.
+Also important to note is that the Xbox Series S system is consistently in stock at various retailers, while the same cannot be said about the Series X and PS5.
 The PS5 has a digital-only option as well.

 At long last, Sony has moved away from hard drives in favor of solid-state drives for the PS5.
 It is a custom superfast 825GB SSD, with a slot for expanding storage via NVME.